IN-CORE/incore-docs/manual/source/getting_started.md

 #### Install pyIncore package

-1. Navigate to the directory you want to use for developing your code in Jupyter Notebooks and run the following command:
+1. Navigate to the directory you want to use for developing your code in Jupyter Notebooks and run the following command in your **activated** environment:
 	```
 	conda install -c in-core pyincore
 	```